How To Save a Marriage

 They don’t want to realize how destructive their emotional attachment is to your marriage.

-How to Overcome Your Husband’s Emotional Affair
+How to Get Over His Emotional Affair

 The trust that’s so hard to restore.
 The feelings of low self-esteem, the constant suspicion, the accusations, the heartache, the constant anxiety – the marriage seems to be hanging on a thin thread.